Advising California Undocumented Students & Mixed-Status Families

 This resource guide is created for K–12 and college educators in California to help guide conversations with undocumented students and students from mixed-status families regarding college and financial aid concerns.

-“Undocumented students” refers to students who do not have legal immigration status.
+Undocumented students Students who do not have legal immigration status.
+They do not qualify for federal benefits, but may qualify for state programs like CADAA.
 This can include students who:

-• entered the U.S. without inspection (e.g. crossing the border without going through a port of entry);
+• entered the U.S. without inspection (e.g., crossing the border without going through a port of entry);

 • entered with legal status and overstayed their visa;

-• are Temporary Protected Status (TPS) holders.
+• Temporary Protected Status (TPS) holders; or

-“Students from Mixed-Status Families” refers to students who have legal immigration status and qualify for FAFSA, but have contributor(s) (e.g. parents, legal guardians, or spouse) who are undocumented and do not have legal status.
+Students from Mixed-Status Families (MSFs) Students who have legal immigration status and qualify for FAFSA, but have contributor(s) (e.g., parents, legal guardians, or spouse) who are undocumented and do not have legal status.
+This can include students who are:

 Disclaimer: This resource is created for informational purposes only.
 It is not intended to be, nor should it be construed as legal advice.
 For information regarding a student’s immigration status, please encourage the student to seek legal advice from a qualified immigration professional.